 For BIOS Update – If you want to update your motherboard BIOS for components compatibility, stability, security, or for any other reasons then you need to know about your motherboard model.
 BIOS update is a relatively risky procedure and if you do it wrong or flash it with the wrong BIOS then you will end up rendering your motherboard useless or bricked.
 Therefore, knowing about your motherboard is very important for finding out the right BIOS for your motherboard.
 You can download the latest BIOS from the manufacturer’s website by searching for your motherboard model.

 For Components Upgrade Compatibility – If you want to upgrade your CPU, RAM or GPU then you should know about your motherboard socket type and the expansion slots it has.
 You need to know this information beforehand because each motherboard supports a particular series of processors and memory types.
-In the case of a graphics card also, the motherboard must have a PCIe x16 slot and motherboard BIOS should also be compatible with the graphics card that you are going to install on it.
+In the case of a graphics card also, the motherboard must have a PCIe x16 slot and the motherboard BIOS should also be compatible with the graphics card that you are going to install on it.

 For Troubleshooting – If something goes wrong with your motherboard or your PC is not restarting and throwing some beep codes then you must know technical details about your motherboard to troubleshoot the particular problem.